Six cities. $360 million in concessions. A 40-year transit system facing withdrawal elections. What each city's residents need to know.

 In October 2025, DART opened the Silver Line, a 26-mile commuter rail line connecting DFW Airport to Plano, funded by a $908 million federal RRIF loan.
 The Trinity Railway Express, a joint service with Trinity Metro, was the first commuter rail line in the southwestern United States (dart.org).

 A 25-year study by the University of North Texas found that transit-oriented development within a quarter mile of DART light rail stations has generated $18.1 billion in direct economic impact.
 In 2022–2024 alone, these developments created 5,295 jobs, generated $51.5 million in state and local tax revenue, and produced rent premiums of 10% (residential) and 12.6% (commercial) near stations (DART press release, citing UNT Economic Research Group).
 Active projects include a $1 billion development at Trinity Mills Station in Carrollton and $240 million at Addison Junction.
+DART retains ownership of station-area land through 99-year ground leases rather than selling property outright.
+Four DART transit-oriented development projects were named as finalists in the D CEO 2026 Commercial Real Estate Awards (dart.org).

 Transit advocates argue that the regional system's value extends beyond any single city's cost-to-service ratio.
 "Plano doesn't exist in an infrastructure bubble," one transit policy expert noted (Governing.com, Nov.
 2025).
 Benefits cited include reduced road congestion, economic development near transit infrastructure, and essential mobility for low-income residents and people with disabilities.